A Shrinkage Likelihood Ratio Test for High-Dimensional Subgroup Analysis with a Logistic-Normal Mixture Model: Real-World Data Analysis

 \section{Real-World Data Analysis}

 We apply the proposed method to data from AIDS Clinical Trials Group Protocol 175 (ACTG175), which is available in R package \textbf{speff2trial}.
 This study randomizes 2139 HIV-infected patients into four different treatment arms: zidovudine (ZDV) only, ZDV plus didanosine (ddI), ZDV plus zalcitabine (zal), and ddI only.
 As common in previous works \citep[e.g.,][]{lu2013variable,fan2017change}, we consider the CD4 count at $20 \pm 5$ weeks after the randomization as the outcome variable of interest.
-Following \cite{lu2013variable}, we include the following 12 covariates plus the intercept term for $X$ and $Z$ in \eqref{model}: age, weight, Karnofsky score, CD4 count at baseline, CD8 count at baseline, hemophilia, homosexual activity, history of intravenous drug use, race, gender, antiretroviral history, and symptomatic status.
-We standardize those 12 covariates when used for $Z$.
+Following \cite{lu2013variable}, we include the following 12 covariates plus the intercept term for $X$ in \eqref{model}: age, weight, Karnofsky score, CD4 count at baseline, CD8 count at baseline, hemophilia, homosexual activity, history of intravenous drug use, race, gender, antiretroviral history, and symptomatic status.
+To evaluate performance in a high-dimensional setting, we use 12 covariates in $X$ and their two-way interaction terms, in addition to the intercept term, for $Z$.
+As a result, the dimension of $Z$ is 79.
+Note that we standardize all covariates in $Z$ except the intercept term.
 For the treatment variable $D$, we conduct the following four analyses as in \cite{lu2013variable}.

 \begin{itemize} \item $Analysis \ 1$: $D = 0$ for ZDV only and $D = 1$ for the other three treatment combined together. \item $Analysis \ 2$: Consider only those with ZDV plus ddI or ZDV plus zal. $D = 0$ for ZDV plus zal and $D = 1$ for ZDV plus ddI. \item $Analysis \ 3$: Consider only those with ZDV plus ddI or ddI only. $D = 0$ for ddI only and $D = 1$ for ZDV plus ddI. \item $Analysis \ 4$: Consider only those with ZDV plus zal or ddI only. $D = 0$ for ddI only and $D = 1$ for ZDV plus zal. \end{itemize} \cite{fan2017change} also test the existence of a subgroup; however, they include only two covariates (age and homosexual activity) for $X$ and $Z$ and are limited to Analysis 2.